Introduction to MySQL SYSDATE()

 This query will execute the result in the format specified as – YYYYMMDDHHMMSS.

 SELECT SYSDATE() + 0;

-Here, in the function you can even apply a nonzero value to either add or minus from the returning datetime value.
+Here, in the function, you can even apply a nonzero value to add or subtract from the returning datetime value.
 View the below query with output:

 SELECT SYSDATE() + 2;

-- Thus, we can say the SYSDATE() function shows a self-executed interval of the function itself but not the query completing time on the server.
+- Thus, the SYSDATE() function shows a self-executed interval of the function itself but not the query completing time on the server.